nus-cs2103-AY1718S1/addressbook-level4/collated/main/shuang-yang.md

         Event event = new Event(eventToEdit);
         Timeslot currentTimeslot = event.getTimeslot();

-        // If the eventToEdit is far in the past, only add the repeated event in the next week to avoid adding too
+        // If the eventToEdit is far in the past, only add the repeated event in the next period to avoid adding too
         // many event at the same time while (currentTimeslot.isBefore(Timeslot.getNow())) {
             currentTimeslot = currentTimeslot.plusDays(period);